 God is with us.

 Thanks be to God.

 You can learn more by visiting the Our Beliefs page on the United Church of Canada website here.

 How is this reflected in Sunday services and in the life and work of Wesley-Knox?

 In services, prayers are usually directed to God alone.
 While ultimately, God is a Mystery, because of the limitations of human language, we usually refer to God as a person.
 (Jesus himself did this, referring to God as Abba—Father.)
 We try to use gender-neutral or gender-inclusive language.
 Substitutionary atonement language like “Jesus Christ died for your sins” is rarely heard at our church.
 Both inside and outside our church, we try to work for what is good.
 In our dealings with one another, we try to remember that we are all children of God.
-We try to affirm the unique personal worth of each person regardless of that person’s background, race, gender, age, economic situation, religious beliefs. marital status or sexual orientation.
+We try to affirm the unique personal worth of each person regardless of that person’s background, race, gender, age, economic situation, religious beliefs. marital status, gender identity or sexual orientation.
 We also try to promote these values in our children and young people through the curriculum used in our Sunday School and through our music, outreach and study programs.